The Advanced Settings tab lets you fine-tune the details of how your Simple Motor Controller behaves.

 These parameters adjust how lenient or strict the RC signal measurement is on the RC1 and RC2 lines.
 If you use strict settings, your controller will shut down faster when the RC signal is lost and be less likely to act on corrupted data.
 If you use lenient settings, your controller will be more likely to keep operating when the RC signal quality is poor.

-Consecutive good pulses is the number of consecutive good pulses that must be received because the controller starts heeding good pulses and updating the channel value.
+Consecutive good pulses is the number of consecutive good pulses that must be received before the controller starts heeding good pulses and updating the channel value.
 The default value of 2 means that after 2 good pulses in a row are received, the third one will be used to update the channel value.
-A value of 0 means that every good pulses results in an update of the channel value.
+A value of 0 means that every good pulse results in an update of the channel value.
 Increasing this number makes your settings more strict while decreasing it makes them more lenient.

 Minimum pulse period and Maximum pulse period specify limits on the amount of time allowed between pulses.
 If a pulse is received too soon after a previous pulse, it is considered bad.
 If the pulses on the line stop, then the RC input channel’s signal is considered invalid after an amount of time equal to the Maximum pulse period has elapsed.
 The period of your RC signal is shown in the Status tab, so you can use that to help pick good values for these settings.